acuparse/acuparse/docs/INSTALL.md

 - Recommend enabling trimming, unless you need the additional data.
     - When enabled tower data is also trimmed.
 Should you wish to keep tower data, use that option instead.

-If you find that the event scheduler is not behaving, ensure MySQL is up to date.
+If you find that the event scheduler is not behaving, ensure MySQL is up-to-date.
 Some upgrades from Debian 8 will not upgrade the database properly.

 ```bash